Tropical Storm Helene is expected to become a hurricane. Florida residents begin evacuating - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

-Hurricane watches were issued for parts of Cuba, Mexico and a stretch of the Florida coastline, including Tampa Bay, the U.S. National Hurricane Center said.
-A tropical storm warning was issued for parts of the Florida Keys.

-The storm was 175 miles (280 kilometers) south of the western tip of Cuba, had sustained winds of 45 mph (75 kph) and was moving northwest at 12 mph (19 kph).
-It was expected to strengthen into Hurricane Helene on Wednesday as it approached the Gulf Coast and could become a major hurricane Thursday.
+Helene was expected to strengthen into a hurricane on Wednesday, and it could become a major hurricane before it arrives on Florida’s Gulf Coast as soon as late Thursday.
+The storm was 145 miles (235 kilometers) south of the western tip of Cuba, had sustained winds of 60 mph (95 kph) and was moving northwest at 12 mph (19 kph).

+As the storm approached the Gulf Coast, hurricane warnings were issued for the northwestern Florida coastline and part of Mexico’s Yucatan Peninsula, and hurricane watches were in effect for parts of western Cuba and Florida, including Tampa Bay, the U.S. National Hurricane Center said.

+Parts of Cuba and Florida’s southwestern coastline, including the Florida Keys, were under tropical storm warnings.
+Nearly the entirety of Florida’s west coast was under a storm surge warning.

-In the U.S., federal authorities are positioning generators, food and water, along with search-and-rescue and power restoration teams, White House spokesperson Jeremy Edwards said.
+In the U.S., federal authorities are positioning generators, food and water, along with search-and-rescue and power restoration teams, as President Joe Biden declared an emergency in Florida.
+Gov. Ron DeSantis also declared a state of emergency for most of the state’s counties, 10 of which were urging or ordering evacuations.

+The storm is expected to move over deep, warm waters, fueling its intensification.
+People in regions under watches and warnings should be prepared to lose power and should have enough food and water for at least three days, forecasters warned.

-Florida Gov. Ron DeSantis declared a state of emergency Monday ahead of the storm’s arrival on the state’s Gulf Coast as soon as late Thursday and increased the counties included in the high-risk area Tuesday from 41 to 61.
-Florida A&M University postponed its upcoming college football game against Alabama A&M.
+The tropical storm prompted NASA and SpaceX to bump Thursday’s planned astronaut launch to at least Saturday.
+And Florida A&M University postponed its upcoming college football game against Alabama A&M.

-“Now is the time to start preparing.
-If you’re in an evacuation zone, you should evacuate,” said Lisa Bucci, a specialist at the hurricane center as around 10 Florida counties urged or ordered evacuations.
-“Don’t be fooled by the way the storm looks at the moment.”
+The storm is anticipated to be unusually large and fast-moving, meaning storm surge, wind and rain will likely extend far from the storm’s center, the hurricane center said.
+Georgia Gov. Brian Kemp has declared a state of emergency.
+And states as far inland as Tennessee, Kentucky and Indiana could see rainfall.

+“It’s going to be a very large system with impacts across all of Florida,” said Larry Kelly, a specialist at the center.
+“Stay up to date with the latest forecast and heed your local officials.”

-Hal Summers, a restaurant worker in Mexico Beach, Florida, heeded warnings after he barely survived Hurricane Michael in 2018.
+Hal Summers, a restaurant worker in Mexico Beach, Florida, needed no reminding after he barely survived Hurricane Michael in 2018.
 DeSantis has said Helene is reminiscent of that Category 5 hurricane, which rapidly intensified and caught residents off guard before plowing a destructive path across the western Florida Panhandle.

 When it hit, Summers waded with his cat in his arms as waters began rising rapidly in his parents’ house.
 Their house and his home were destroyed.